- Online Training

 If you don’t have a sauna, try just running a very hot bath at home once per week and relaxing in the dark (or with very little light) with some music for 30 minutes.
 Use water as hot as you can stand, but don’t burn yourself!

-If you have specific questions about this topic, feel free to shoot me a note!
+If you have specific questions about hyperthermia benefits, feel free to shoot me a note!
 You can reach me at Davebrummert@gmail.com.
 I did my Master’s Seminar on Whole Body Hyperthermia, so I absolutely love the topic and think most people could benefit from doing it once or twice a week.

 And remember: Use your powers for good!